SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 04 January, 2024 at 23:34:16
+# Last Refreshed - 05 January, 2024 at 23:34:13
 The Latest Activity was a VirtualRide -

-<b>Zwift - Classique in London</b>
+<b>Zwift - Pacer Group Ride: The Big Ring in Watopia with Miguel</b>

-which happened on 04 January, 2024 at 07:23:49
+which happened on 05 January, 2024 at 08:14:24

-Which is 0 years, 0 months, 0 days, 16 hours and 10 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 15 hours and 19 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10490511665
+You can see it here https://www.strava.com/activities/10497248453

 ## Number of Rides
 How many rides have I done each year?